xnightli06x/Silent-Night/README.md

 # Silent Night

 This is an updated version of the Silent Night script for Yim.
-It works with b3411 1.70.

 ## Installation
 1. Download the `.lua` file from the Releases section.